Skip to Content

 Photo credit: Driving Creek Railway Explorer

-If you’re not brave enough for the zipline, you can still book the Driving Creek Railway Explorer separately.
+If you’re not brave enough for the zipline, you can still book the Driving Creek Railway Explorer train separately.
 On the journey to EyeFull Tower, at the top, your driver will tell you about the history of the area as well as the history behind this unique mountain train.

 10. Rapaura Watergardens